LucaPate/LucaPate/README.md

 - 👋 Hi, I’m @LucaPate
-- 👀 I’m interested in Applied Economics
+- 👀 I’m interested in Statistics and Machine Learning
-- 🌱 I’m currently learning R

 <!---
 LucaPate/LucaPate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.